-How to determine the price elasticity of demand for your products, and what pricing tactics you can use next
+How to determine the price elasticity of demand for your products, and what pricing tactics you can use for a strong foundation

 Newton’s third law of motion states that for every action there is an equal and opposite reaction.
 Although this law is about objects in motion, the same principle can be applied to pricing.
 When an action drives prices up, there is typically an opposite reaction and sales go down.
 Conversely, when prices go down, it can lead to increased sales.